itsCheithanya/Apparmor-OCI-hook/README.md

 echo "Running oci-apparmor-hook" >> /var/log/oci-apparmor-hook.log

 CONTAINERS_CONF_PATH="/usr/share/containers/containers.conf"
+# Set the AppArmor profile to be used
+APPARMOR_PROFILE="test-profile-etc"
 if [ ! -f "$CONTAINERS_CONF_PATH" ]; then
     echo "Error: $CONTAINERS_CONF_PATH does not exist." >&2 exit 1